Osiris-Team/Desku/README.md

 All features/components are tested [here](https://github.com/Osiris-Team/Desku/tree/main/src/test/java/com/osiris/desku/simple_app).

 - Easily develop desktop and mobile apps in one codebase!
-- Minimal memory and cpu usage since no additional JavaScript engine (Node.js) is being used.
-- Each UIs content is provided by a tiny HTTP server and Java <=> JavaScript interactions are handled by an even tinier WebSocket server.
 - Full Java [FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 bindings, thus making simple/complex layout creation faster and easier than ever.
 - You decide!
 Code your UI in Java or directly in HTML/CSS, or both!